noah-franklin/smart-library/README.md

 ## 2: Bookcase/Bookshelf Generation

-Now that we fully organized the idatabase folder, we now needed to make another script that will generate bookcase and bookshelf html files for the entire library in a organized fashion.
+Now that we fully organized the idatabase folder, we now needed to make another script that will generate bookcase and bookshelf html files for the entire library in an organized fashion.
 We first started by designing what the bookcase and bookshelf page would look like which can be found inside the html directory of this repo under bookCase.html and bookShelf.html respectively.
 Then we used python to make a program that will loop through every folder/file in the idatabase folder with the use of recursion.
 Then by making the program create html files and write the appropriate html code as it loops through all the files and folders, we now have all the html we need for the library.
 This python script can be found in the scripts directory of this repository.

 ### Instructions for `shelfgenerator.py`